Hector Fellow since 2009Prof. Dr. Thomas Elbert

 He investigates the consequences of traumatic stress and the psychological genesis of the readiness to use violence and kill.
 In the laboratory and in conflict areas he explores adaptation and maladaptation of mind, brain and body in reaction to trauma and develops specific therapeutic treatments.

-His research is currently supported by the European Research Council (ERC) and the World Bank.
+His research is currently supported by the European Research Council (ERC), the DRCongo government and the World Bank.
 He is a member of the German National Academy of Sciences (Leopoldina), the Berlin-Brandenburg Academy of Sciences and Humanities (BBAW) and holds honorary professorships at the Mbarara University of Science and Technology (Uganda) and the Université Lumiere (Burundi).